DmitriyMuliak/z1mak-cv-queue/docs/Architecture.md

 # 🕒 6. **Timestamp Policy**

-Всі timestamp-и — UTC
+All timestamps are UTC

-Використовуються у Locks, Job Results, Per-User RPD
+Used in Locks, Job Results, Per-User RPD

 ---